mui/mui-x/docs/data/data-grid/components/components.md

   :::

+### Columns panel

+In the following demo, the columns panel is replaced with a custom component that represents the [column groups](/x/react-data-grid/column-groups/) as a nested list.

+{{"demo": "CustomColumnsPanel.js", "bg": "inline"}}

 ### Column menu

 As mentioned above, the column menu is a component slot that can be recomposed easily and customized on each column as in the demo below.